MarcinOrlowski/trans-tool/README.md

 `prop-tool` - Java *.properties file checker and syncing tool.

-This utility can be used to check your `*.properties` Java files to ensure correct syntax is used, all translation files are in sync with base file, ther're no missing keys or invalid punctuation and more.
+This utility can be used to check your `*.properties` Java files to ensure correct syntax is used, all translation files are in sync with base file, there are no missing keys or invalid punctuation and more.
 It can also create translation files adding missing keys based on the content of base file.

 ```bash